Jay-Idrees/UPenn-Cybersecurity-Network-Security/Readme.md

 **Network Intrusion Detection System (NIDS)**
 - Matches traffic to attack signatures
-- Difficult todetect by the attackers
+- Difficult to detect by the attackers
 - First line of defence

 **Host Based Intrusion System (HIDS)**